jasmine-rios/AWS-SAA-003/D3-design-high-performing-arch.md

 There are two types:

+- Homogeneous (moving source data to destination in different format and requires ETL)
-- Homogeneous (move source data to destination in the same format or same storage engine as the source)
+- Heterogenous (move source data to destination in the same format or same storage engine as the source)
-- Heterogenous (move source data to destination in a )

 ### Homogeneous

-Amazon EMR
+- Amazon EMR
-Amazon Athena
+- Amazon Athena
+- Amazon Relational Database Service (Amazon RDS)
+- Amazon Simple Storage Solution (Amazon S3)

+### Heterogeneous

+- Amazon Redshift
-Amazon Relational Database Service (Amazon RDS)
+- Amazon Relational Database Service (Amazon RDS)
+- Amazon Kinesis
+- AWS Glue
-Amazon Simple Storage Solution (Amazon S3)
+- Amazon Simple Storage Solution (Amazon S3)

+## Kinesis

+For streaming data use Amazon Kinesis and Amazon Managed Streaming for Apache Kafka;

+Amazon Kinesis has the capabilities to provide the collection, processing, and analysis of data in real time

+Also provides ingestion of streaming data

+Producers of data push data directly into the stream which consists of a group of stored data units called records

+The stored data is avaliable for further processing or storage as part of the data pipeline

+Ingestion of streaming videos can be done using Kinesis video streams

+Understand the kinesis family to know which service to use for a specific scenario or use case

+Why would you choose Kinesis data streams instead of Kinesis Data Fire Hose?

+- Data Streams is the real time data streaming service in Kinesis with high scalability and durability It can help in continuous capturing multiple gigabytes of data every second from multiple sources

+- Data Fire Hose provides a facility of loading data streams into AWS data stores Kinesis Data Fire Hose provides the simplest approach for capturing, transforming, and loading data streams